 Any radioactive iodine that is not taken up directly by the thyroid will be passed through the urine.
-Be sure to follow your doctor's
+Instructions may include:

 The majority of people who undergo the treatment for hyperthyroidism will have their thyroid levels return to normal within 8-12 weeks.
 However, in a small number of people, a second dose of radioactive iodine treatment is needed.

-(low thyroid function).
+A follow-up visit with your doctor may be scheduled 4-6 weeks after treatment.
+Radioactive active iodine treatment can cause hypothyroidism (low thyroid function).
 This can occur at any time after treatment.
 It may be temporary or permanent.
 Your doctor will need to check your thyroid status every few months until levels are stable.

 Call your doctor if any of these occur:

-If you think you have an emergency, call for medical help right away.
+If you think you have an emergency, call for emergency medical services right away.